espressomd/espresso/doc/sphinx/run.rst

 A simulation in
 the reaction ensemble consists of two types of moves: the *reaction move* and the *configuration move*.
-The configuration move is performed by a suitable molecular dynamics or a Monte Carlo scheme.
-The ``reacton_ensemble`` command of takes care only of the reaction moves.
+The configuration move changes the configuration of the system.
+It is not performed by the Reaction Ensemble module, and can be performed by a suitable molecular dynamics or a Monte Carlo scheme.
+The ``reacton_ensemble`` command takes care only of the reaction moves.
 In the *forward* reaction, the appropriate number of reactants (given by :math:`\nu_i`) is removed from the system, and the concomitant number of products is inserted into the system.
 In the *backward* reaction,